Social-Emotional Domain: Goal Setting and Planning

 - When everyone has had a turn, tell them that for each square of toilet paper they have taken, they will now share specific goals that they have for the class this school year or future plans.

-- Demonstrate the type of information you’d like them to share by modelling – you go first.
+- Demonstrate the type of information you’d like them to share by modeling – you go first.

 Process and Reflection: